 10-year-old retarded one year is only a little below normal.
 The child

-who at 3 years of age is retarded one year will probably be retarded two
+who at 3 years of age is retarded one year will probably b

 years at the age of 6, three years at the age of 9, and four years at